This Montana Town Is Home to More Writers Than Any Other City in America

 Livingston is a small town near Yellowstone — it's also the country's least expected literary hotspot.
 Here's how the town attracts writers (and readers) from all over the world.

-Billed as the Northern Gateway to Yellowstone, it’s no surprise that Livingston, Montana, conjures up scenic images of snow-capped mountains, flowing trout streams and boot-traveled hiking trails.
+Billed as the Northern Gateway to Yellowstone, it’s no surprise that Livingston, MT, conjures up scenic images of snow-capped mountains, flowing trout streams and boot-traveled hiking trails.

 But there's another side to this picturesque town on the banks of the Yellowstone River that might come as a surprise.
 With dozens of well-known authors among its area residents and a social scene revolving around the acclaimed Elk River Books, Livingston is the country's most unexpected literary epicenter.